cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 #### **3. Principle-Based Opposition**
 - **Aligned with Core Principles**:
-  If the team believes a proposal fundamentally contradicts the DAO’s principles, they reserve the right to vote against it.
+  If the team believes a proposal fundamentally contradicts the DAO's principles, they reserve the right to vote against it.
   - **Documentation**: Any NO vote by the team will be thoroughly documented, with a clear explanation made publicly available for review and discussion.
   - **Engagement**: The team will encourage dialogue within the DAO community to ensure decisions are understood and collaboratively addressed.

 #### **4. Roadmap Alignment**
 - **Unanimous Support for Roadmap Proposals**:
-  Proposals that align with the DAO’s established Road Map will automatically receive full support from the team.
+  Proposals that align with the DAO's established Road Map will automatically receive full support from the team.
   - This reflects the commitment to the original vision and ensures the Road Map is executed effectively.

 #### **5. Limits to Team Power**
 - **Safeguarding, Not Controlling**:
-  The team’s voting power is substantial but exists to safeguard the DAO’s interests, not to dominate decision-making.
+  The team's voting power is substantial but exists to safeguard the DAO's interests, not to dominate decision-making.
-  - **Temporary Influence**: As 2% of the team’s tokens gradually dissolve over an 8-year period, their voting power will shift increasingly to community stakeholders.
+  - **Temporary Influence**: As 2% of the team's tokens gradually dissolve over an 8-year period, their voting power will shift increasingly to community stakeholders.
-  - **Community-Centric**: The team’s role is to act as stewards of the DAO, facilitating its growth while empowering the broader community to take ownership over time.
+  - **Community-Centric**: The team's role is to act as stewards of the DAO, facilitating its growth while empowering the broader community to take ownership over time.

 #### **6. Transparency and Accountability**
 - **Public Voting Records**:
-  The team’s voting decisions will be documented and shared publicly to ensure transparency and foster trust.
+  The team's voting decisions will be documented and shared publicly to ensure transparency and foster trust.
-- **Regular Updates**: The team will provide periodic updates on their voting rationale, aligning their actions with the DAO’s goals and values.
+- **Regular Updates**: The team will provide periodic updates on their voting rationale, aligning their actions with the DAO's goals and values.

 > By setting clear boundaries and principles, this protocol guarantees that decisions are made transparently and in the best interest of Cosmicrafts and its stakeholders.